rolandkrause/FAIR-training-handbook/docs/chapters/chapter_02.md

 ## Description

-In this chapter, we discuss different types of training material formats and how they can facilitate or hinder their FAIRness.
-We also discuss the importance of annotating training material with the minimal necessary information and documenting as much as possible (e.g. by providing instructor notes and/or a lesson plan) for stand-alone re-usability.
+In this chapter, we discuss types of training material formats and how they can facilitate or hinder their FAIRness.
+We also discuss the importance of annotating training material with the minimal necessary information and documenting as much as possible (e.g. by providing instructor notes or a lesson plan) for stand-alone re-usability.

 !!! info "Learning outcomes"
     **At the end of this chapter you should be able to:**